Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 |:-------------------------------------------------------:| ------------------------------------------- |
 | ![stop-solo-mute-button](./resources/ssm-button_sm.png) | Toggles the Console view on or off          |

 The upper row allows for track selection which also is colored based on the track color.
-If the track for that pad is selected then the pad will pulse.
+If the track for that bank is selected then the pad will pulse.

 ###### Pot / Knob Controls